 In general, the deepening of the detailed knowledge on dislocation nucleation at crystal surfaces during each crystal growth process is recommended.
 For instance, a critical moment could be raised at growth of cylindrical bulk crystals showing often on their surface but also across a convex crystallization front microfacets forming fissured boundaries between them and atomically rough regions that may promote dislocation generation.
-To prevent such feature both the minimization of the dislocation-promoting thermo-mechanical stress and interface leveling are essential counter measures.
+To prevent such feature both the minimization of the dislocation promoting thermo-mechanical stress and interface leveling are essential counter measures.

-4 Conclusions
+4. Conclusions

 The most complicate structures of dislocation dynamics in as-grown crystals and epitaxial layers have been reviewed - dislocation patterning and bunching.
-First, phenomenologically the fundamentals of dislocation interactions have been outlined leading to various kinds of structuring.
-Both, thermodynamic equilibrium principles of enthalpy minimization and non-equilibrium dissipative structuring via irreversible thermodynamics are responsible for.
-Whereas dislocation screening, annihilation, dipole formation, dynamic polygonization and clustering are typical energy reducing processes the dislocation cell structuring can be assigned for the most part to the acting conditions of thermodynamical nonequilibrium such as permanent flows of heat, mass and stress being strictly speaking presented in each crystal growth process.
+First, in a simplified form the fundamentals of dislocation interactions have been outlined leading to various kinds of structuring.
+Both, thermodynamic equilibrium principles of enthalpy minimization and nonequilibrium dissipative structuring via irreversible thermodynamics are responsible for.
+Whereas dislocation screening, annihilation, dipole formation, dynamic polygonization and clustering relate to typical energy minimization processes the dislocation cell structuring can be assigned for the most part to the acting conditions of thermodynamical non-equilibrium such as permanent flows of heat, mass and stress being strictly speaking presented in each crystal growth process.
 Then, selected practical evidences of dislocation patterning and bunching in bulk and epitaxial crystals were reviewed.
-Various experimental counter measures, such as minimization of thermo-mechanical stress, leveling of the crystallization boundary, solution hardening, effective fluid mixing, stoichiometry control and lateral overgrowth at epitaxy have been shown.
+Various experimental counter measures, such as minimization of thermo-mechanical stress, leveling of the crystallization boundary, effective fluid mixing, stoichiometry control and lateral overgrowth at epitaxy have been shown.
 At the present, some features of dislocation dynamics are still not yet clarified in crystal growth processes.
-To solve this problem first of all a more intense bridge between crystal growers and metal physicists dealing with dislocation patterning in solids is highly recommended.
-Finally, more fundamental in situ experiments, such as hightemperature real-time synchrotron X-ray topography on elastically deformed crystallizing pieces, and application of advanced numeric modeling codes are necessary.
+To solve this problem first of all a more intense bridge between crystal growers and metal physicists is needed.
+Finally, more fundamental in situ experiments and application of advanced numeric modeling codes are necessary.